Parks of Genoa

-The Parks of the Forts
+Parks of the forts

 A natural complex formed by the continuity of two parks adjoining the urban walls and the hill area of the defence forts nearly encircles the city.
 It is one of the widest urban natural areas of Italy, encompassing 611.69 hectares.

-The Parks of Nervi
+Parks of Nervi

 The parks of Nervi are best known for the botanic complex of the city adjoining the Anita Garibaldi promenade, formed by the joining of the gardens of different historic villas, and include: